ShayBox/Riden/README.md

 This library is based on [Baldanos/rd6006](https://github.com/Baldanos/rd6006)

 #### Custom Firmware
-It appears Ruiden has changed something in recent stock firmware versions that breaks modbus communication.
+It appears Ruiden has changed something in recent stock firmware versions that may break modbus communication.
 I would recommend using UniSoft's custom firmware which is based on older stock firmware, but adds many, many new features.
-This is the reference document for the Custom [Firmware], it includes instructions on where to download and how to flash it.
-You could also try downloading older stock firmware and flashing it, I don't know where to get those firmware versions.

 #### Installation
+Optional:
+- [Firmware] UniSoft's custom firmware

 Requirements:
-- [Firmware] UniSoft's custom firmware
 - [Python] 3.7 or later
 ```
 $ pip install --user git+https://github.com/shaybox/riden.git